Suwâld: History

-The village was first mentioned in 1481 as Suwald, and means "southern forest".
+The village was first mentioned in 1481 as Suwald, and means "southern swamp forest".
 Suwâld is located on an elongated narrow sandy ridge near the Wijde Ee river.
 It developed in the middle ages.
 The Dutch Reformed church probably dates from the 12th century.
 The tower collapsed in 1828, and in 1889 a new tower was added to the church.

 Suwâld was home to 263 people in 1840.